Strolling About: The Planty

-Throughout the planty you can find benches to sit and relax, along with a lot of significant statues and artwork.
-There are also beautiful cafes to sit and have something to eat or drink (our favorite is Bunkier Cafe), and a few churches to visit, in addition to the main tourist attractions The Planty encircles.
+There are also beautiful cafes to sit and have something to eat or drink (our favorite was Bunkier Cafe- but it’s closed now), and a few churches to visit, in addition to the main tourist attractions The Planty encircles– so be sure to walk the whole Planty- but don’t be afraid to make detours as well.

 _MG_1114 _MG_1110